Headline-worthy influences create many ups and downs in a fractured market

 That Wealth headline at least partially offsets one of the big negatives in the current market: ‘Lending Standards Remain Tight’.
 Potential buyers, not in that upper percentile, continue to complain loudly about higher down-payments and other restrictions which keep them out of the market.

 ‘Huge Underclass Confounds Market!’
-The large number of repossessed airplanes continues to make the back-end of the elephant seem pretty bad.
+A large number of repossessed airplanes continues to make the back-end of the elephant seem pretty bad.
 Fortunately, today’s

 buyer is not going in blind – in fact, most are more knowledgeable than ever.